sergueik/selenium_cdp/README.md

 ### Selenum release dependency

 It appears that the critical dependency jar of this project, [selenium-chromium-driver](https://jcenter.bintray.com/org/seleniumhq/selenium/selenium-chromium-driver/) only available for Selenum release 4.x.
-The selenium-chtomium-driver is shown in interactive [maven central](https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-chromium-driver) repository search page.
+The selenium-chromium-driver is shown in interactive [maven central](https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-chromium-driver) repository search page.

+### Downport to Selenium 3.x

+The [devtools](https://github.com/SeleniumHQ/selenium/tree/master/java/client/src/org/openqa/selenium/devtools) and [chromium](https://github.com/SeleniumHQ/selenium/tree/master/java/client/src/org/openqa/selenium/chromium) subprojects of selenium client of official [seleniumhq/selenium](https://github.com/SeleniumHQ/selenium) project have no dependencies and can be cloned and built locally allowing one to use CDP API with Selenium __3.x__ e.g. Selenium __3.13.0__.
+This is currently attempted this way in this project.
+Moving away form default __4.0.0.alpha__ maven profiles is a work in progress.

 ### See Also